ctb/titus-blog/src/software-architecture-for-heterogeneous-data-integration.rst

 --------------------------------------------

-A platform approach still requires software development -- if anything, quite a bit more of it than a centralized approach.
+A platform approach still requires software development -- if anything, quite a bit more of it, by more people, than a centralized approach would.
 I don't think there's a way around this, but at least if we get everyone on the same page, we can establish a community of practice and help each other out by finding common patterns and problems.

 We haven't solved any really hard problems with this, either.
 Ontologies and standards are still needed, although they can be more